 Rangeland composition.
-According to Boone et al. (2017), the composition of rangelands is projected to change as well (see Chapter 3).
+According to Boone et al. (2017), the composition of rangelands is projected to change as well (Chapter 3).
 Bare ground cover is projected to increase, averaging 2.4% across rangelands, with increases projected for the eastern Great Plains, eastern Australia, parts of southern Africa, and the southern Tibetan Plateau.
 Herbaceous cover declines are projected in the Tibetan Plateau, the eastern Great Plains, and scattered parts of the Southern Hemisphere.
 Shrub cover is projected to decline in eastern Australia, parts of southern Africa, the Middle East, the Tibetan Plateau, and the eastern Great Plains.
 Shrub cover could also increase in much of the Arctic and some parts of Africa.
-In mesic and semi-arid savannahs south of the Sahara, both shrub and tree cover are projected to increase, albeit at lower productivity and standing biomass.
-Rangelands in western and southwestern parts of the Isfahan province in Iran were found to be more vulnerable to future drying-warming conditions (Saki et al. 2018; Jaberalansar et al. 2017).
+In mesic and semi-arid savannas south of the Sahara, both shrub and tree cover are projected to increase, albeit at lower productivity and standing biomass.
+Rangelands in western and south-western parts of the Isfahan province in Iran were found to be more vulnerable to future drying-warming conditions (Saki et al. 2018; Jaberalansar et al. 2017).

-Soil degradation and expanding woody cover suggest that climate-vegetation-soil feedbacks catalysing shifts toward less productive, possibly stable states (Ravi et al. 2010) may threaten mesic and semi-arid savannahs south of the Sahara (see Chapter 3 and 4).
+Soil degradation and expanding woody cover suggest that climate-vegetation-soil feedbacks catalysing shifts toward less productive, possibly stable states (Ravi et al. 2010) may threaten mesic and semi-arid savannas south of the Sahara (Chapters 3 and 4).
 This will also change their suitability for grazing different animal species; switches from cattle, which mainly consume herbaceous plants, to goats or camels are likely to occur as increases in shrubland occur.

 Direct and indirect effects on livestock.
 Direct impacts of climate change in mixed and extensive production systems are linked to increased water and temperature stress on the animals potentially leading to animal morbidity, mortality and distress sales.
-Most livestock species have comfort zones
+Most livestock species have comfort zones between 10°C-30°C, and at temperatures above this animals reduce their feed intake 3-5% per additional degree of temperature (NRC 1981).
+In addition to reducing animal production, higher temperatures negatively affect fertility (HLPE 2012).